 - Constructed from thick, durable, high-impact ABS plastic

-- This extra-large and deep tray is most sturdy and durable ebb and flow tray available
+- This extra-large and super-deep tray claims to be the most sturdy and durable ebb and flow tray available

 - Measures 54″ x 54″ x 7″ externally, and 48″ x 48″ x 5.5″ internally.

-- Viagrow’s 4’ x 4’ Flood and Drain hydroponic tray is a complete grow station kit w/ all fittings, 50L bag of grow rocks, 211 GPH submersible pump, tubing, net pots, timer and 40G reservoir
+- Viagrow’s 4’ x 4’ Flood and Drain hydroponic tray is a complete grow station kit w/ all fittings, a 50L bag of grow rocks, 211 GPH submersible pump, tubing, net pots, timer, and 40G reservoir

 - Grow lighting and nutrients sold separately